bokwoon95/sq2/docs/ddl.md

-`ddl` is a package that introspects `sq` table structs and creates them in the database.
-A typical user flow looks like this:
+`ddl` is a package that introspects `sq` table structs and creates them in the database if they do not already exist.
+A typical workflow looks like this:

 1. Define table structs corresponding to SQL tables.
-2. Pass those table structs to [Migrate/AutoMigrate](#) to generate the necessary DDL needed to create those tables.
+2. On application startup, pass those table structs to [Migrate/AutoMigrate](#) ensure the tables exist in the database.

 Table and column attributes can be defined either via **struct tags** or the **`DDLTable` interface** (or both).